 Note: If you are not use to it, the water in the packaging may smell a bit fishy.
 Not to worry!
 You won’t be using the water it comes in.
 Rinse out the noodles in cold water, and you’re good to go.
 No more fishy smell 🙂

-If the package is unopened, they can be stored in room temperature up to their expiry date, but I recommend storing them in the fridge.
+If the package is unopened, they can be stored in room temperature up to their expiry date, but I highly recommend storing them in the fridge.